 - Considerable experience of bird surveys.

 - Herpetologist since 1989 carrying out numerous amphibian and reptile surveys and the conservation of herpetofauna.

-- Surveys for various conservation projects and for SARG.
+- Surveys for various conservation projects relating to reptiles and amphibians.

 - Experience of habitat management/enhancement for reptiles and amphibians, including the creation of ponds and hibernacula.

-- Practical experience of appropriate and successful mitigation projects for reptiles and amphibians, including the introduction of Slow Worms to the London Wetland Centre, to smaller translocations, such as translocating Slow Worms to the British Wildlife Centre.
-And mitigation that resulted in the creation of the Nevendon Washland Nature Reserve (that now has one of the highest Great Crested Newts counts in Essex) .
+- Practical experience of appropriate and successful mitigation projects for reptiles, from the translocation of c2000 Slow Worms to the London Wetland Centre, to smaller translocations, such as translocating Slow Worms to the British Wildlife Centre.

 - Familiar with writing up surveys and reports, including Preliminary Ecological Surveys and Ecological Impact Asssessments.

-- Familiar with reptiles and amphibians in the UK, Europe and other parts of the World, including a Pool Frog survey in Europe and a general amphibian survey of the TIza river on the HUngary/Ukraine border.
+- Familiar with reptiles and amphibians in the UK, Europe and other parts of the World, including a Pool Frog survey acroos Europe in 1999 and a general amphibian survey of the TIza river on the Hungary/Ukraine border in 2002.